jhadida/nxp/docs/overview.md

 ### Matching

-Every `Token` object defines the method `match( Cursor ) -> TElement`, which updates the location of the input cursor in case of successful matching, or raises a `MatchError` exception otherwise.
+Every `Token` object defines the method `match( Cursor ) -> TMatch`, which updates the location of the input cursor in case of successful matching, or raises a `MatchError` exception otherwise.

 Several functions are provided for convenience in order to match strings:
 ```
-nxp.match( token, text )     -> TElement/MatchError (beginning of text)
+nxp.match( token, text )     -> TMatch/MatchError (beginning of text)
-nxp.find( token, text )      -> TElement/None       (stop after first match)
+nxp.find( token, text )      -> TMatch/None       (stop after first match)
-nxp.findall( token, text )   -> [ TElement ]        (find all matches)
+nxp.findall( token, text )   -> [ TMatch ]        (find all matches)
-nxp.finditer( token, text )  -> generator( TElement )
+nxp.finditer( token, text )  -> generator( TMatch )
 ```

 In terms of properties, tokens have a _multiplicity_ which constrains the number of contiguous repetitions of a given pattern.
-Note that this is different from the number of distinct matches returned in output; each `TElement` object may contain multiple `TMatch` items.
+Note that this is different from the number of distinct matches returned in output; each `TMatch` object may contain multiple `TOccur` items.

 Finally, `Token` objects can be combined with each other with binary operations, in order to form complex expressions:
 ```